gsnaveen/Data-Conversations/Articles/Continuous Improvement with a feedback loop.md

 2. Implement it
 3. Find the fiction points
 4. Resolve friction points
-5. Repeat 3 & 4 steps -- continious improvement
+5. Repeat 3 & 4 steps -- Feedback loop

 ### Though this looks simple it has the potential to mke you a forward thinking leader